Pac1226/Crypto-Analytics-Dashboard/README.md

 # Crypto Analytics Dashboard

-This is an application that generates insights about the price action of crypto assets.
+This is a Jupyter Notebook that generates insights about the price action of crypto assets.
 It connects to the Messari API, which aggreggates data from crypto exchanges, protocols, and analytics firms.
 The app runs a series of statistical models on real-time price data and displays key insights as data visualizations.

-There are two versions of the application:

-The **first** application is **"crypto_analytics dashboard.ipynb."** It is a Jupyter Notebook that can be viewed at [nbviewer.org](https://nbviewer.org/github/Pac1226/Crypto-Analytics-Dashboard/blob/main/crypto_analytics_dashboard.ipynb).
+The application is **"crypto_analytics dashboard.ipynb."** and can be viewed at [nbviewer.org](https://nbviewer.org/github/Pac1226/Crypto-Analytics-Dashboard/blob/main/crypto_analytics_dashboard.ipynb).

-The **second** application is **"crypto_streamlit_app.py."** This is an interactive web application hosted on Streamlit.

 ---